hgroman/scrapersky-backend/Docs/Docs_6_Architecture_and_Status/WORKFLOW_STANDARDIZATION_Q&A FU10 - Configuration and Environment Variables.md

 1. **Preferred Location for Workflow-Specific Initializations**:

-   The codebase consistently uses the FastAPI `lifespan` context manager in `main.py` as the centralized location for initializing all application components, including workflow-specific elements.
-There is no separate `src/core/app_setup.py` file; instead, each workflow module provides its own setup function that gets called from the lifespan event.
+   The codebase consistently uses the FastAPI `lifespan` context manager in `main.py` (Layer 3: Routers) as the centralized location for initializing all application components, including workflow-specific elements.
+There is no separate `src/core/app_setup.py` (conceptually Layer 3) file; instead, each workflow module provides its own setup function that gets called from the lifespan event.

    The pattern is:

    a.
-Define a setup function in the workflow's scheduler file (e.g., `setup_workflow_scheduler()` in `src/services/workflow_scheduler.py`)
+Define a setup function in the workflow's scheduler file (e.g., `setup_workflow_scheduler()` in `src/services/workflow_scheduler.py` (Layer 4: Services & Schedulers))
    b.
-Import and call this setup function in the `lifespan` function in `main.py`
+Import and call this setup function in the `lifespan` function in `main.py` (Layer 3: Routers)

    This approach strikes a balance between centralization (all setup functions are called from one place) and decentralization (each workflow defines its own setup logic).